-While acne forms from clogged pores that are filled with dead skin cells, oil and bacteria1, that’s not the only underlying cause of acne.
+While acne forms from clogged pores that are filled with dead skin cells, oil and bacteria, that’s not the only underlying cause of acne.
 Many other factors contribute to breakouts.
 A common culprit is food.
 Another is hormones.
 While the role food plays in acne is not entirely clear, the role hormones play is clear.
-Unbalanced hormones can cause and worsen the symptoms of many types of acne2.
+Unbalanced hormones can cause and worsen the symptoms of many types of acne.
 Eating certain foods can cause our body's hormone levels to change, and in turn, increase or decrease the amount of oil that our bodies produce.
 Understanding which foods work best with your body can help you better balance your hormone levels resulting in improved symptoms of acne and the prevention of breakouts.
 Read on to learn how a hormonal acne diet, along with efficacious acne treatment products, can help you combat your skin problems.

 Foods That Help Hormonal Acne

 If you're prone to hormonal breakouts, then you might want to study up on how to reduce acne with a healthy diet and which acne remedies will work best for you.
 Below, we’ve outlined specific foods that should be included in what we consider the best diet for hormonal acne— a diet that can help balance your hormones and help prevent this type of acne altogether.

 If you suffer from dry skin, oily skin or anything in-between, then healthy fats might be the answer you've been searching for.
 Healthy fats like Omega-6 and Omega-3 Fatty Acids are the building blocks of your skin's cell membranes .
 These fats help maintain healthy and hydrated skin, while also adding a softness to your complexion.
 Incorporate more healthy fats into your diet by sauteing your dishes in coconut oil, adding more avocados to your weekly menu, or incorporating wild-caught salmon into your next dinner recipe.